MrBenJ/modern-js-by-example/book/008-Modern-JS-Architecture.md

 At the time of this writing,
 Webpack's latest major version is v4.
-React's latest version is v0.16.4
+React's latest version is v0.16.7
-Angular's latest version is v6. // TODO: FIX!!!
+Angular's latest version is v7.0.2

 While stated earlier that the non-coding chatter will be kept to a minimum, this chapter is all about concepts, architecture, and tooling for any size development team, and this particular chapter will be focused as a short lecture/discussion about how modern JavaScript tools are set up from scratch.